giankdiluvi/Mexico2018Elections_QuickCounts/README.md

-# MexicoElections_QuickCounts
+# Quick Counts in the 2018 Mexican Elections

-Code used by Manuel Mendoza's team for the quick counts of the 2018 Mexican Elections
+Code used by Manuel Mendoza's team, Gerardo Orantes Jordan and Gian Carlo Di-Luvi Martínez, for the quick counts of the 2018 Mexican Elections.